 Creativity, and a commitment to collaborate are essential to confronting the challenge.
 But if we do take it on together, many advocates for homelessness believe we can cut the number of chronically homeless--those experiencing homelessness for more than a year--by 50%.

-It is also essential to work with the county, schools and businesses to make sure workers have the training and support they need to find jobs in the industries powering Madison’s growth.
+We will work with the county, schools and businesses to make sure workers have the training and support to find jobs in the industries powering Madison’s growth.

 I have three daughters in the Madison public schools.
 A strong education system is vital if we are to continue to prosper.
 The future of the city is only as strong as the quality of its educational system.
 It is critical that the city pursue every opportunity to further collaborate with and strengthen the Madison Metropolitan School District.